herbola/t-sammans-hackathon2020/README.md

 ### Product

 - Herman Jansson

-  The development took place within 21 hours and this is what it can do so far:
+The development took place within less than 24 hours and this is what it can do so far:

-The application so far has support for Swedish Mobile Bank ID to login and identify a profile, creating events, finding events, adding events to its profile, removing events from profile, see whos participates within an event.
+Support for Swedish Mobile Bank ID to login and identify a profile, creating events, finding events, adding events to its profile, removing events from profile, see whos participates within an event.

-The full project is using MEAN stack:
+The project is using MEAN stack:

 - Database (MongoDB)
 - Backend Web Application framework (Expres.js)